joaodotwork/bookup.marco.land/README.md

 # Bookup

-Bookup is a web-based tool built with Nuxt 3 that allows users to generate a spinning preview of a book.
-Whether you’re an author, designer, or developer, Bookup helps you showcase your book cover or any other design in a dynamic and interactive way.
+Bookup, formerly spelled as *Boockup*, is a web-based tool built with Nuxt 3 that allows users to generate a spinning preview of a book.
+Whether you’re an author, designer, or something else, *Bookup* helps you showcase your book cover or any other design in a dynamic way.

 ## Setup